 - Facilitating the implementation of the Convention and the compliance with its protocols.

-- Observation and information system for the Alps (SOIA).
+- System for the Observation and Information on the Alps (SOIA).

 - Translating and interpreting.